triton-inference-server/server/docs/http_grpc_api.rst

 HTTP and GRPC API
 =================

-The TensorRT Inference Server exposes both HTTP and GRPC endpoints.
+The Triton Inference Server exposes both HTTP and GRPC endpoints.
 The following endpoints are exposed for each protocol.

 * :ref:`section-api-health`: The server health API for determining